lucatume/wp-browser/docs/extensions.md

     * `port` - the port to use for the PHP Built-in server, if not set the server will use port `2389`.
     * `workers` - the number of workers to use for the PHP Built-in server, if not set the server will use `5` workers.
       This is the equivalent of the `PHP_CLI_SERVER_WORKERS` environment variable.

+> Note: if you run PHP built-in server on Windows, the `workers` parameter will be ignored and the server will always
+> run with a single worker.
+This limit is not present in WSL.

 Example configuration starting the server for all suites: